-UHPSI research assistants are working in partnership with The Nature Conservancy’s Tensleep Preserve, located in North Central Wyoming, to conduct a solar feasibility study for the preserve.
+UHPSI research assistants worked in partnership with The Nature Conservancy’s Tensleep Preserve, located in North Central Wyoming, to conduct a solar feasibility study for the preserve.
 Renewable energy technologies like solar and wind play an increasingly important role in building rural energy independence and resilience.
-Efforts to pursue this study are in response to the site’s vulnerability to wildfires and awareness that wildfire frequency and severity may increase in the future.
-UHPSI research assistants are crafting an innovative plan to guide and inform the implementation of an onsite solar project.
+Efforts to pursue this study were in response to the site’s vulnerability to wildfires and awareness that wildfire frequency and severity may increase in the future.
+UHPSI research assistants crafted an innovative plan to guide and inform the implementation of an onsite solar project.

 The Nature Conservancy | Website

 Solar feasibility report for Tensleep Preserve for 2020 can be found here.

 Erik Anderson, Research Assistant | Erik is a joint-degree candidate at the Yale School of Forestry and the Yale School of Divinity.
 Growing up in a small town in the foothills of Mount Rainier, he spent many hours hunting, fishing, and tramping in the woods around a family farm, exposing him to the beauty and complexity of the natural world from a young age.
 While at Yale, he is focusing on the intersection between spirituality, responsible business development, and sustainable land-use in the West.
 He is a leader of the Western Student Interest Group at F&ES, member of the organizing committee on the Graduate Conference in Religion and Ecology, and a member of the Yale Graduate Crew Team.
 See what Erik has been up to. | Blog